FDISK(8) System Administration FDISK(8)

 GPT (GUID Partition Table)

 GPT is modern standard for the layout of the partition table.
+GPT

-in many partitioning tools).
+partitioning tools).

-Note that the first sector is still reserved for a protective
+Note that the first sector is still reserved for a protective MBR in

-tools from mis-recognizing and overwriting GPT disks.
+mis-recognizing and overwriting GPT disks.

 GPT is always a better choice than MBR, especially on modern